-Artists spend the month of June at Villa Lena in the Tuscan countryside, as part of our partnership with the Villa Lena Foundation for the founding years of the project.
+Artists spend the month at Villa Lena in the Tuscan countryside, as part of our partnership with the Villa Lena Foundation for the founding years of the project.

 The Villa Lena Foundation is a not-for-profit organisation dedicated to supporting international artists and creating a multi-disciplinary dialogue.
 Villa Lena was co-founded by collector and philanthropist, Lena Evstafieva.